uPortal-Attic/uportal-app-framework/docs/messaging-implementation.md

 All forms of in-app messages (notifications, mascot announcements, popup announcements, etc.) share a single data model.
 They depend on a
 JSON feed containing certain attributes and flags.
-See the [configuraton](configuration.md) doc for information about how to point uw-frame to your desired feed.
+See the [configuraton](configuration.md) doc for information about how to point uportal-app-framework to your desired feed.

 ## Example message